sk-sahu/sk-sahu.github.io/about.md

 Further details on other projects can be find [here](https://sksahu.net/projects).

 ### Contact me
 I will be happy to have a chat about all the buzz on the field of AI and Tech around.
-You can reach me on [Twitter].
+You can reach me on [Twitter](https://twitter.com/sangram_ksahu).

 You can also directly email me on:
 [sangramsahu15@gmail.com](mailto:sangramsahu15@gmail.com) or [sangramk@iisermohali.ac.in](mailto:sangramk@iisermohali.ac.in)